Contrast-Security-OSS/docs/content/installation/setup/TeamServerSizing.md

 ### TS3 configuration
 TS3 configurations are intended for larger workloads of 30 to more than 100 agents communicating to Contrast and larger web traffic of users for full-scale enterprise deployments.
 Agents are connected at all times and transporting findings to Contrast.
 End users access the system multiple times of day, and actively engage in Contrast features such as alerts, reports and integrations including Active Directory, LDAP and Issue Tracking Systems.

 TS3 configurations provide a high degree of performance and scalability for most deployments fitting the workloads described above.
 The greater the number of connected agents and end users, the greater the memory requirements for Contrast to handle inflight traces.
 Storage depends on the life of trace data and the preservation of log files by system administrators.
-Taking advantage of the Crawler micro-server requires an extra storage demand.
+Taking advantage of the Crawler microservice requires an extra storage demand.

 | vCPUs | Clock Speed      | RAM | Storage |
 |:--------:|:----------------:|:---:|:-------:|